msteinert/bstring/README.md

 The bstring library is available as a binary package in various distributions.
 The shared library and development headers can be installed with their respective package manager.

-This is the easiest option if you have the option for your distribution.
+This is the easiest choice if you have the option for your distribution.

 The current packaging status as reported by repology.org: